-Scott C. Nolan is a criminal defense lawyer in Virginia that is committed to helping people in the situation get the help they need.
-Scott C. Nolan will take the time to listen to your concerns and find any possibility for minimizing your penalties.
+The Law Office of Scott C. Nolan, PLLC is a criminal defense lawyer in Virginia that is committed to helping people in the situation get the help they need.
+The Law Office of Scott C. Nolan, PLLC will take the time to listen to your concerns and find any possibility for minimizing your penalties.
 Read on to learn more about warrants, and schedule a free consultation with a Virginia criminal defense lawyer if you need help in this situation.

 What Is A Warrant?

 A warrant is formally defined as: “A writ permitting or directing someone to take some action.
 Frequently, the term refers to a writ from a judge, permitting law enforcement personnel to take some action, such as make an arrest, search a location, or seize some piece of property.”